ONSdigital/eq-questionnaire-runner/README.md

 Version can be changed by editing `environment.yml` and running `conda env update -f environment.yml --prune`

+If `conda env create` fails with `NoWritablePkgsDirError` or a permission error on the notices cache, run **Repair ownership of user conda directory** in Self Service, then retry.

 #### Poetry

 Poetry must install into the conda environment rather than creating its own virtualenv.